SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### com_cumulocity_model_Agent

-The fragment `com_cumulocity_model_Agent` is an empty fragment stored in the device managed object using the inventory endpoint.
+The fragment `com_cumulocity_model_Agent` is an empty fragment stored in the device managed object using the inventory API endpoints.
 It declares that the device is able to receive operations [extended capabilities](#extended-capabilities)).
 This fragment is optional.
 If not present, the extended capabilities will not be certified.

 | Fragment                  | Mandatory |
 | ------------------------- | --------- |
 | `com_cumulocity_model_Agent` | Yes, for devices that receive operations        |

-Example structure in the device managed object using the inventory API:
+Example JSON structure of a managed object accessible thorugh the inventory API endpoints:

 ```json5
 "com_cumulocity_model_Agent": {}